mroberts1/social-media-theory-summer-2022/README.md

 Topic: The Future

-Reading: Joanna Zylinska, ed., _The Future of Media_
+Joanna Zylinska, ed., _The Future of Media_:

-- [The Future of Social Media]: Milly Williamson, "The Celebrity Selfie: Gender, Race, and 'New' Old Ways of Seeing"
+- The Future of Social Media: Milly Williamson, "The Celebrity Selfie: Gender, Race, and 'New' Old Ways of Seeing" (ch.
+7)
-- [The Future of Activism]: Sue Clayton, "How Smartphones and Digital Apps are Transforming Activist Movements" (chs.
-7, 14).
+- The Future of Activism: Sue Clayton, "How Smartphones and Digital Apps are Transforming Activist Movements" (ch.
+14).

 ***